Ollotott/python_spotify_player_raspberrypi/README.md

 # python_spotify_player_raspberrypi
-Code controllign your spotify player.
+Code for controlling your spotify player.

 I wanted to create a box that plays spotify on its own.
 And then I looked for a way to play spotify on a raspberry pi using python, and...
 Nothing that did what I wanted it to do.
 So I went through all the spotify api docs and stuff and wrote some code.
 The spotify_basic_actions.py file contains basic spotify commands (think play, pause, search song, play playlist/soong/album).
 And then I made specialized commands that do combinations of these basic commands in the spotify_complex_actions.py file.